Codegrammer2002/Codegrammer2002/README.md

 Welcome to my profile

-A college freshman kid pursuing BS in CS.
+A college kid with a passion for Tech.